ratatui/ratatui-website/src/how-to/render/images.md

 supports drawing gifs to the terminal.

-Both these two methods give high resolution images because it is the terminal emulator itself that is drawing the images, as opposes to drawing text that is a lower fidelity representation of the image.
+Both these two methods give high resolution images because it is the terminal emulator itself that is drawing the images, as opposed to drawing text that is a lower fidelity representation of the image.

 The half block cells trick uses the fact that terminal fonts are typically 2 times taller than they